zouyee/zig-learning/README.md

 * [Why your first FizzBuzz implementation may not work](https://zig.guide/posts/fizz-buzz/)
 * :star: [Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one](https://github.com/oven-sh/bun) - [Brian Anderson][]
 * :start: [Building an HTTP client/server from scratch](https://blog.orhun.dev/zig-bits-04/) - A practical guide to building a web server in Zig.
-* [Real-World Zig: A Case Study](https://abduzeedo.com/zig-case-study-rga) - A case study of using Zig in production.
 * [Writing a struct deserializer with Zig metaprogramming](https://nathancraddock.com/blog/deserialization-with-zig-metaprogramming/)

 ## Best Practices/Style Guides